An expression for the Homflypt polynomial and some applications: The Primary Results

-An interesting pattern in the \mbox{Homflypt} coefficient polynomials is that in plotting the degree of $p_j$ on the vertical axis, and the subscript, $j$, on the horizontal axis ($0 \leq j \leq n-1$), the points outline what looks like the profile of a landscape.
-In the analogy at hand, $p_j=0$ corresponds to a point below sea level.
-The remarkable feature of this landscape is that there are, apparently, no valleys.
-For the case of three-braids, this is a consequence of Prop.~\ref{H3braidstdformprop}.

-\begin{proposition} For each braid word, $\beta \in B_3$, the subscripts of $p_j$ (zero, one, two) are the union of two disjoint subranges, L and R, with the following property: \begin{romanlist}[(ii)] \item the degree of $p_j$ is non-decreasing on L and when L is non-empty, $0 \in L$, \item the degree of $p_j$ is non-increasing on R and when R is non-empty, $2 \in R$. \end{romanlist} \end{proposition}

-The prior three-braid results may be combined with the extensive analysis by K.~Murasugi, \cite{70}, to determine all cases when the \mbox{Homflypt} polynomial of a three-braid link matches that of an elementary torus link, or when the $v$-span has a given value.
+These results may be combined with the extensive analysis by K.~Murasugi, \cite{70}, to determine all cases when the $v$-span of the \mbox{Homflypt} polynomial for a three-braid link is $4$ (or $0, 2$).
+Thm.~\ref{Thmvspan4} and Prop.~\ref{Conway3braugmented} may be used to identify possible values for $(\mathtt{x},\, \zeta, \{c_j\})$ in Thm.~\ref{Thmvspan4}, but a complete solution requires a manageable expression for $\nabla_{\widehat{\eta}}$ when $\eta$ is an alternating three-braid.

+J.~Birman, \cite{5}, first identified examples when the $v$-span is $2$ and further showed the Jones polynomial is a stronger invariant than the Alexander polynomial.
 Research in \cite{105} suggests the Jones polynomial may distinguish the same three-braid links as the \mbox{Homflypt} polynomial.
-This is confirmed by Prop.~\ref{VequivP3br}.
+This is confirmed by Prop.~\ref{VequivP3br} and answers Question~4.1, p.~18 \cite{105}.
+Prop.~\ref{VequivP3br} is a consequence of Lemma~\ref{HJones3br} and the Murasugi classification (Prop.~\ref{Murasugi3brpartitioning}).

 In \cite{70}, K.~Murasugi defines a collection of seven disjoint sets, $\Omega_i$, of three-braid words and shows (Prop.~2.1 p.~7) that each three-braid word is conjugate to exactly one element in some $\Omega_i$.
 As the numbering and definition of the Artin braid generators differs from that in the later text, \cite{71}, we present a similar partitioning, $\Omega_i^*$, consistent with the latter.
-The Alexander polynomial for a typical member may be derived by use of Prop.~\ref{Conway3braugmented} and is included below (here $G = t^2+t+1$).
+The Alexander polynomial for a typical member may be derived by use of (\ref{DeltaAnyPowerCenter}) and is included below; (\ref{MaxDegForDeltaInOmega0to5}) follows by inspection.